 The Environmental Health Officers can provide information on health requirements, inspections and issuing a registration to sell food.

 Before operating, you must obtain a certificate of registration and operate under the appropriate risk-based measure.

 Applying for Food Licences

 Depending on the scope of your food business, you will need to register to operate under either a Food Control Plan (FCP) or a National Programme (NP).
-To find out which plan suits your business see the MPI website’s Where Do I Fit tool.
+To find out which plan suits your business see the MPI website’s My Food Rules tool.

 The following Food Control Plans or National Programmes can be registered with us: